Edgeworth Accountant: An Analytical Approach to Differential Privacy Composition: Numerical Experiments

-In this section, we illustrate the advantages of the Edgeworth Accountant by presenting the plots of DP accountant curves under different settings.
-Specifically, we plot the privacy curve of $\epsilon$ against the number of compositions and compare our methods (AEA and EEAI) with those of existing DP accountants.
-The implementation details of our Edgeworth Accountant is provided in \Cref{app:algo_EA}, and Python code of it can be found at \url{https://github.com/HuaWang-wharton/EdgeworthAccountant}.
+In this section, we illustrate the advantages of Edgeworth Accountant by presenting the plots of DP accountant curves under different settings.
+Specifically, we plot the privacy curve of $\epsilon$ against the number of algorithms under composition and compare our methods (AEA and EEAI) with existing DP accountants.
+We provide the implementation of our Edgeworth Accountant in \Cref{app:algo_EA}.

 \textbf{The AEA.} We first demonstrate that our proposed approximate Edgeworth Accountant (AEA) is indeed very accurate, outperforming the existing R\'enyi DP and the CLT approximations in experiments.
-The first experiment had the same setting as in Figure 1(b) in~\cite{gopi2021numerical}, where the authors reported that both RDP and GDP were inaccurate, whereas the second setting corresponded to a real federated learning task.
-The results are shown in Figure \ref{fig:comparion_to_DGP_RDP}, in which we describe the specific settings of the caption.
-For each sub-figure, the dotted lines ``FFT\_LOW'' and ``FFT\_UPP'' denote the lower and upper bounds computed by FFT~\cite{gopi2021numerical} which are used as the underlying ground truth.
-The ``GDP'' curve is computed by the CLT approximation~\cite{bu2019deep}, the ``RDP'' curve is computed by moments accountant using R\'enyi DP with subsampling amplification~\cite{wang2019subsampled}, and the ``EW\_EST'' curve is computed by our (second-order) AEA.
-As is evident from the figures, our AEA outperforms the GDP and RDP.
+The first experiment has the same setting as in Figure 1(b) in~\cite{gopi2021numerical}, where the authors report that both RDP and GDP are inaccurate, whereas the second setting corresponds to a real federated learning task.
+The results are shown in Figure \ref{fig:comparion_to_DGP_RDP}, where we describe the specific settings in the caption.
+For each sub-figure, the dotted lines ``FFT\_LOW'' and ``FFT\_UPP'' denote the lower and upper bound computed by FFT~\citep{gopi2021numerical} which are used as the underlying ground truth.
+The ``GDP'' curve is computed by the CLT approximation~\citep{bu2019deep}, the ``RDP'' curve is computed by moments accountant using R\'enyi DP with subsampling amplification~\citep{wang2019subsampled}, and the ``EW\_EST'' curve is computed by our (second-order) AEA.
+As is evident from the figures, our AEA outperforms GDP and RDP in terms of accuracy.

-\textbf{The EEAI.} We now present the empirical performance of the EEAI obtained in Section \ref{sec:Edgeworth_Accountant}.
-We still experiment with the NoisySGD.
-Details of the experiments are provided in the caption of Figure \ref{fig:EEAIs}.
-The two error bounds of EEAI are represented by ``EW\_UPP'' and ``EW\_LOW,'' and all other curves are defined in the same way as in the previous setting.
+\textbf{The EEAI.} We now present the empirical performance of the EEAI obtained in Section \ref{sec:exact_Edgeworth_Accountant}.
+We still experiment with NoisySGD.
+Details of the experiments are given in the caption of Figure \ref{fig:EEAIs}.
+The two error bounds of EEAI are represented by ``EW\_UPP'' and ``EW\_LOW'', and all other curves are defined the same as in the previous setting.